demjanp/derive_drainage/README.md

 # Derive drainage network

-Command-line tool to stage CopDEM/GDW/OSM data for an AOI, prepare DEM tiles, and derive a drainage (potential stream) network.
+Command-line tool to stage CopDEM GLO-30 data for an AOI and derive a drainage (potential stream) network.

 ## Usage